How not to forget your own personal development whilst planning everyone else’s

 We all feel a bit stuck sometimes and working in isolation means development opportunities could be few and far between.
 The current remote working context offers limited opportunities for new contacts or conversations with either colleagues, other businesses or the wider HR community, who would have otherwise been able to provide guidance and advice.
 So in a world where virtual is the new norm, it’s up to you to reach out to others for support and ask for help.
 The good news is that there are thousands of resources available at your fingertip.

 Online forums, networks and social media groups are a great way to share experiences, discover new tools or even hear about industry best practices from innovative businesses and HR leaders globally.
-Some, such as the Facebook HR Ninjas, provide a safe environment to ask questions, gain support and chat informally to a broader spectrum of HR professionals and businesses.
+Some, such as the Facebook group HR Ninjas, provide a safe environment to ask questions, gain support and chat informally to a broader spectrum of HR professionals and businesses.

 Tip 2: Take time for yourself

 Prioritising yourself may sound easy.
 But time planned for personal learning and development will often get pushed aside as other emergencies arise and carving out moments to focus on your wellbeing can seem like a selfish enterprise when others need you.
 However, making time for yourself is essential to develop new skills, remain motivated and effectively support others on their career journey.